httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Processing an Accept-Signature

-The receiver of an `Accept-Signature` header fulfills that header as follows:
+The receiver of an `Accept-Signature` field fulfills that header as follows:

 1. Parse the field value as a Dictionary
 2. For each member of the dictionary:
     1. The name of the member is the label of the output signature as specified in {{signature-input-header}}
-    2. Parse the value of the member to obtain the list of covered content identifiers
+    2. Parse the value of the member to obtain the set of covered component identifiers
     3. Process the requested parameters, such as the signing algorithm and key material.
 If any requested parameters cannot be fulfilled, or if the requested parameters conflict with those deemed appropriate to the target message, the process fails and returns an error.
     4. Select any additional parameters necessary for completing the signature
     5. Create the `Signature-Input` and `Signature` header values and associate them with the label
 3. Optionally create any additional `Signature-Input` and `Signature` values, with unique labels not found in the `Accept-Signature` field
 4. Combine all labeled `Signature-Input` and `Signature` values and attach both headers to the target message

-Note that by this process, a signature applied to a target message MUST have the same label, MUST have the same covered content list, and MAY have additional parameters.
+Note that by this process, a signature applied to a target message MUST have the same label, MUST have the same set of covered component, and MAY have additional parameters.
 Also note that the target message MAY include additional signatures not specified by the `Accept-Signature` field.

 # IANA Considerations {#iana}